-To validate that the swelling response in Fig.~\ref{fig:results1}a is driven by the rapid release of the Cu$^{2+}$ ions, the same acid amount was slowly added over successive steps with concentrations ranging from 0.01~M to 1~M, which lead to no deformation (Fig.~\ref{fig:results1}c, circles)~\cite{Korevaar2020}.
-Here we simulate only the first two steps of acid addition with $\phi_{+,i}^{(a)}=6\times 10^{-5}$ ($\sim$0.01M) at $t=0$ and $\phi_{+,i}^{(a)}=3\times 10^{-4}$ ($\sim$0.05M) at $t=8.4\tau\,.$ Our numerical results yield marginal deformations about 0.1$\%$ and 0.5$\%$ of the equilibrium height $H$ that fall within the experimental error of $\pm 1\%~H$ (Fig.~\ref{fig:results1}c).
+To validate that the swelling in Fig.~\ref{fig:results1}a is driven by the rapid release of the Cu$^{2+}$ ions, the same acid amount was slowly added over successive steps with concentrations ranging from 0.01~M to 1~M, which lead to no deformation (Fig.~\ref{fig:results1}c, circles)~\cite{Korevaar2020}.
+Here we simulate only the first two steps with $\phi_{+,i}^{(a)}=6\times 10^{-5}$ ($\sim$0.01M) at $t=0$ and $\phi_{+,i}^{(a)}=3\times 10^{-4}$ ($\sim$0.05M) at $t=8.4\tau\,.$ Our numerical results yield marginal deformations about 0.1$\%$ and 0.5$\%$ of the equilibrium height $H$ that fall within the experimental error of $\pm 1\%~H$ (Fig.~\ref{fig:results1}c).
 Swelling is suppressed for the low acid concentrations since the bound Cu$^{2+}$ release rate is drastically reduced (Fig.~\ref{fig:results1}d).
-In this limit, the gel poroelastic relaxation can balance the diffusio-phoretic swelling that is slowed down by the low bound Cu$^{2+}$ release rate.
-Consequently, both rate terms in Eq.~\ref{eq:1D_model} are at play, and our numerical analysis reveals that the relaxation of the minute deformations is always subdiffusive (Fig.~S6)~\cite{SI_dimentionless_eq}.
+In this limit, the gel poroelastic relaxation balances the diffusio-phoretic swelling that is slowed down by the low bound Cu$^{2+}$ release rate.
+Consequently, the relaxation of the minute deformations is subdiffusive (Fig.~S6)~\cite{si_dimensionless_eq}.